mzkhan2000/Code_challenge_monir/README.md

 # Readme #

-This is a Python scripts for
+This is a Python scripts to make a program 'an automated traffic counter' for solving the tasks in the AIPS Coding Challenge.
 I used Python [pandas](https://pandas.pydata.org/) library for the tasks to solve since pandas is a fast, powerful, flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.